Origin of the large topological Hall effect in the EuCd$_2$Sb$_2$ antiferromagnet: Crystal Growth and Characterization

 \section{Crystal Growth and Characterization}

 Single crystals of EuCd$_2$Sb$_2$ were grown from the Sn-flux.
 Eu, Cd, Sb, and Sn were taken in 1:2:2:4 molar ratios, put inside an alumina crucible and sealed in evacuated quartz ampule.
 The ampule was heated at 20\,°C/h rate up to 1000\,°C, kept at that temperature for 24 hours, and then cooled to 400\,°C at 2\,°C/h.
 The flux was removed by centrifugation.
-Fig.~\ref{characterisation} shows elemental composition (a) and Laue diffraction pattern (b).
-Trigonal crystal structure (with $P\bar{3}m1$ space group) was reconfirmed by single crystal XRD using Mo $K\alpha$ radiation.
-The obtained lattice parameters are shown, and compared to those previously reported in Table~\ref{parameters}.
+Fig.~S1 shows elemental composition (a) and Laue diffraction pattern (b).
+Trigonal crystal structure (with $P\bar{3}m1$ space group) was reconfirmed by X-ray diffraction on a single crystal, using Mo-$K\alpha$ radiation.
+The obtained lattice parameters are shown, and compared to those previously reported in Table S1.